shapeshed/jekyll.shapeshed.com/_posts/2007-07-06-custom_brushes_in_illustrator.md

 ---
 layout: post
 title: Custom brushes in Illustrator
-excerpt: Custom Brushes in Illustrator are an excellent way to add to designs.
+description: Custom Brushes in Illustrator are an excellent way to add to designs.
 Here's a short tutorial how they work and how to use them.
 categories: [Illustrator, Design]
 ---
 In this tutorial we are going to show how to create a simple brush that will create a starry sky for a nighttime illustration.
 This tutorial will focus on scatter brushes.